GanikhinYaroslav/tetris-game/README.md

-# This is my first repo on Github
-## Let me intoduce you a tetris game on Native JavaScript
+# Tetris game on Native JavaScript

 Special thanks to Alena & Alice!